-To configure proxy to launch a desktop, do the following:
+To configure a proxy to launch a desktop using the SOCKS protocol, do the following:

-1. Navigate to the ~/.ICAClient/All_Regions.ini configuration file.

-2. Update the following attributes:

-- a) Update ProxyType.
+- 1. Navigate to the ~/.ICAClient/All_Regions.ini configuration file. - 2.
+Update the following attributes: - a) Update ProxyType.
 You can use SocksV5 as ProxyType. - b) Update ProxyHost.
 You can add ProxyHost in the following format:

-'''

 <IP>:<PORT>.
 For example "10.122.122.122:1080".

-'''

 - To use proxy, disable EDT.
-To disable EDT, set the HDXoverUDP attribute to off in the [ Network\UDT] section of the ~/.ICAClient/All_Regions.ini configuration file. - To ensure a secure connection, enable TLS.
+To disable EDT, set the HDXoverUDP attribute to off in the [Network\UDT] section of the ~/.ICAClient/All_Regions.ini configuration file. - To ensure a secure connection, enable TLS.